fsmosca/page-crawler/README.md

 #### 1. worldcup2023.py

-Used to get match result in the world cup 2023 games.
+Used to get match result from the world cup 2023 games.
 Results are saved in csv file.
 You need to create a folder path `data/worldcup/2023` to save the csv file.

 #### 2. olympics2020.py

-Used to get match result in the Tokyo olympics 2020 games.
+Used to get match result from the Tokyo olympics 2020 games.
 Results are saved in csv file.
 You need to create a folder path `data/olympics/2020` to save the csv file.

+#### 3. worldcup2019.py

+Used to get match results from world cup 2019.
+Results are saved in csv file.
+You need to create a folder path `data/worldcup/2019` to save the csv file.

+#### 4. worldcup2014.py

+Used to get match results from world cup 2014.
+Results are saved in csv file.
+You need to create a folder path `data/worldcup/2014` to save the csv file.

 ## Setup